 I take a hard stance with bullying.
 My message to students: everyone is different, not everyone has to like everyone, but we all must be respectful.
 A positive classroom community will not include bullying.

-I’ve found that outlining my expectations and providing examples establishes the non-bullying classroom community.
-When I see mean or excluding behavior, I say something.
+Outlining expectations and providing examples establishes the non-bullying classroom community.
+When I witness mean or excluding behavior, I say something.
 High school students have a very sneaky way of bullying.
 It’s normally followed by, “I was just kidding” or “so-and-so knows I’m just joking.”
-I address this with the speaker so that others know I take bullying seriously.
-Plus, I’ve already given an example, and I can relate back to that.
+Address this talk with the speaker so that others know you take bullying seriously.

 Part of building a classroom community where students feel safe is to address bullying every time.